Game Boy Advance Architecture

 Static background layers in use.

-The background layer of this system has improved significantly since the Game Boy Color.
-It finally includes some features found in the Super Nintendo (remember the affine transformations?).
+The background layer of this system has seen significant improvements since the Game Boy Color.
+It finally incorporates some features previously found in the Super Nintendo (remember affine transformations?).

 The PPU can draw up to four background layers.
 The capabilities of each one will depend on the selected mode of operation [27]: